Cornucopia, Wisconsin: Landmarks

 The Bell Town Hall, a large brick building in the center of the community, was a school until the 1970s.
-Today children from Cornucopia attend school in Port Wing, Wisconsin, 15 miles to the west.
+Today children from Cornucopia attend school at the South Shore School in Port Wing, Wisconsin, 15 miles to the west.
 The town was awarded a grant to remodel the town hall, making it more accessible, building a new kitchen, and replacing windows.
 It is the site of many weddings and family gatherings and host to community events, such as the annual fish fry.
 The baseball diamond was the home field of the Cornucopia Little League baseball team.

 Cornucopia is the home of three active churches: St. Ann's Roman Catholic, Immanuel Lutheran, and St. Mary's Orthodox Church of America.
 St. Mary's was originally built as a Russian Orthodox church.
 Its design includes an enclosed bell tower and a small onion dome.

 The Cornucopia Historic (Green Shed) Museum lies on the harbor.
-It contains displays of photographs, family histories and historic artifacts.
+It contains displays of photographs, family histories and historic artifacts and is open seasonally from mid June to early October.

+The Cornucopia Post Office is Wisconsin’s northernmost post office.

 Economy

 Siskiwit Bay Marina is near the center of Cornucopia, WI where boaters from all over the midwest come to enjoy their summer times.
-Siskiwit Bay Marina also hosts a bed and breakfast that serves breakfast every morning.

 Lumberman Walter Flieth and fisherman Herman Ehlers started the Flieth-Ehlers Mercantile Company in 1915.
 Now known as Ehlers' General Store, it has been the social and commercial center of the community since its beginnings.
-The store was operated by Ehlers' son Harold and grandson Mark until its sale in 2006 to Jayne Norton and Max Taubert.

-The Cornucopia Institute is in Cornucopia.

 Cornucopia has a harbor where the Siskiwit River meets Lake Superior.
 Today, two marinas, one private and one municipal, operate out of Cornucopia.
 There is also an extensive sand swimming beach.
 Numerous gift shops and lodging places line the harbor.

 The community was once home to the Cornucopia Yacht Club, an imaginary yacht club founded by Hale, Roger, and Scot O'Malley in 1975.
 The O'Malleys founded the club to gain access to yacht club marinas in other cities, which generally required a reciprocal agreement with another club.
 While the club printed membership cards and made its own jackets, it never had its own marina or building; its mailing address was "Pier 99", which was actually a post office box at Cornucopia's post office.
 Membership cost $5 a year, and members were not required to own a boat; the application instead asked what members would name their boats if they had one.
 The club once boasted over 700 members, including several who had never been to Cornucopia; according to the founders, this tally included former U.S. President Gerald Ford and his wife Betty.